-The English language A1 is the lowest level.
+The A1 level english is the lowest level.
 Learners at this level comprehend and use simple expressions and common, day-to-day phrases–all of which are familiar to them–to meet concrete needs.

 What You Can Do at A1: